-Not later than 18 months after distribution to KWAPA of the On-Project Plan development funds estimated in Appendix C-2 (first entry in item 66), KWAPA shall complete the development of the On-Project Plan consistent with Section 15.1.2.D.i.
+Not later than July 31, 2013, KWAPA shall complete the development of the On-Project Plan consistent with Section 15.1.2.D.i.
 Upon such completion, it shall submit the plan to Reclamation for approval.
 Reclamation shall evaluate and approve the plan within 60 days of completion of any required environmental review and determination that: (1) the plan reasonably meets the stated purpose of Section 15.2.1 and (2) the plan is consistent with the remaining provisions of this Agreement.
 Not later than 45 days after approval of the plan by Reclamation, KWAPA shall adopt the plan and provide Notice to the other Parties.